antoniomika/sish/README.md

   -c, --config string                               Config file (default "config.yml")
       --debug                                       Enable debugging information -d, --domain string                               The root domain for HTTP(S) multiplexing that will be appended to subdomains (default "ssi.sh")
+      --force-requested-aliases                     Force the aliases used to be the one that is requested.
+Will fail the bind if it exists already
+      --force-requested-ports                       Force the ports used to be the one that is requested.
+Will fail the bind if it exists already
+      --force-requested-subdomains                  Force the subdomains used to be the one that is requested.
+Will fail the bind if it exists already
       --geodb                                       Use a geodb to verify country IP address association for IP filtering -h, --help                                        help for sish -i, --http-address string                         The address to listen for HTTP connections (default "localhost:80")